wang-lawrence/c0523-code-solutions/css-transitions/css-transitions-quiz-notes.md

 - The `transition` property is shorthand for which four CSS properties? transition-property, transition-duration, transition-timing-function, transitoin-delay

+the transition-property is defaulted to 'all' if not specified, which just means all transitional properties are targeted for transitioning

 ## Notes

 All student notes should be written here.